Immerse yourself in the rich textile traditions and silverwork of the Andes with hands-on workshops in this high-altitude town.

 San Antonio de los Cobres, perched at over 3,700 meters (12,000 feet) in the heart of the Argentine Puna, is a town where ancient traditions still thrive.
 Beyond its dramatic, stark landscapes and the iconic "Train to the Clouds," this high-altitude settlement is a hub for authentic artisan crafts, particularly its renowned weaving and silverworking.
 These traditions are not merely historical relics; they are living, breathing practices passed down through generations, forming the very fabric of community life.
 Visiting San Antonio de los Cobres offers a unique opportunity to connect with the skilled hands that create these intricate pieces, and what better way to do so than by participating in an artisan craft workshop?
 These immersive experiences go beyond simple observation.
 They invite you to step into the workshops of local artisans, learn about the materials sourced from the Puna's unique environment, and try your hand at techniques honed over centuries.
 Whether it's spinning alpaca wool, dyeing threads with natural pigments, or shaping silver into distinctive jewelry, these workshops provide a tangible connection to the cultural heritage of the region.
 You'll gain a deeper appreciation for the effort, skill, and artistry involved in each creation, and leave with not just a handmade souvenir, but a story and a newfound understanding of the Puna's artistic soul.

-Discover our top picks for artisan craft workshops in San Antonio de los Cobres
+Looking to book?
+View all available artisan craft workshops in San Antonio de los Cobres with live pricing and instant confirmation.

 Connect directly with local artisans and learn traditional techniques in their own environments.